IRS Form 6765 Instructions

 Following the Line 2 instructions, enter the amounts the corporation paid in cash, under a written contract, for basic research to one of the following:

-Following the Line 3 instructions, enter the qualified organization base period amount.
+Using the Line 3 instructions, enter the qualified organization base period amount based on minimum basic research amounts plus maintenance-of-effort amounts for the 3 preceding tax years.

 Line 21